metoppv/improver/doc/source/metadata/Introduction.rst

 originally used in separate Met Office process to 'standardise' the model output, which is why they are prefixed by ``mosg__``.
-This is intended to indicates a MOSG (Met Office standard grid) namespace to show that they are seperate from the
+This is intended to indicates a MOSG (Met Office standard grid) namespace to show that they are separate from the
 `CF Metadata Conventions`_ attributes.

 mosg__model_configuration